-photographing the surprising normality of berlin's sex parties
+photographing the everyday in the excess of berlin's sex parties

-In Spyros Rentt's photographs, a cock ring looks as normal as a napkin holder.
+In Spyros Rennt's photographs, a cock ring looks as normal as a napkin holder.

 All photos courtesy of Spyros Rennt